 Don’t know 8% Unavailable

-A 2019 study at Iowa State University analyzed national mortgage data from 1990 to 2015 and discovered the approval rate for same-sex couples was 3 percent to 8 percent lower than the rate for opposite-sex couples.[iv]
-The researchers also found that same-sex applicants were 73 percent more likely than opposite-sex couples to have their mortgage applications rejected.
-On top of that, mortgage lenders hit same-sex borrowers with higher fees and interest rates.
+A 2019 study at Iowa State University analyzed national mortgage data from 1990 to 2015 and discovered the approval rate for same-sex couples was 3 to 8 percent lower than the rate for opposite-sex couples.
+The researchers also found that same-sex applicants were 73 percent more likely than opposite-sex couples to have their mortgage applications rejected, and that same-sex borrowers were hit with higher fees and interest rates than heterosexual couples.

-Knowing this, it’s unsurprising that The Motley Fool and Debt Free Guys found that only 26 percent of LGBTQ+ Americans have a mortgage, compared with 40 percent of the all Americans.
+Knowing this, it’s unsurprising that The Motley Fool and Debt Free Guys found that only 26 percent of LGBTQ+ Americans have a mortgage, compared with 40 percent of all Americans.

 New financial frontiers